 Download the following handout and follow along while watching Video 4:

 Ausbon Sargent’s Stewardship & Outreach Assistant Glennie LeBaron goes over the key features of a survey map and the tips and tricks to navigating a property during your monitoring visit.

 Download the following handout and follow along while watching Video 5:

 This video by Mountains Recreation and Conservation Authority describes how to use a baseplate compass and follow a bearing.

 *Optional* If you’d like to learn more about using a GPS app on your phone to assist you while monitoring, download the following handout:

 - Handout 6: How to use GAIA GPS app on your Phone to Track Your Visit and Assist in Navigating Property Boundaries.

 Congratulations on finishing your online training!

 This page will be available to you throughout the year as a resource and refresher before you monitor.

-We look forward to seeing you at one of our in-person trainings May 19th and 23rd at 1 pm.
+We look forward to seeing you at one of our in-person trainings June 9th or 13th at 1pm.